 “Toxins”, Spam, Stuffing & More – Key SEO Trends for 2022

-Perhaps the bane of any trustworthy SEO companies existence is the endeavours of those black-hat SEO organisations, the keyword stuffing, link farming bad eggs.
+Perhaps the bane of any trustworthy SEO company’s existence is the endeavours of those black-hat SEO organisations, the keyword stuffing, link farming bad eggs.
 Google has been making huge strides to seriously punish such techniques and these efforts ramped up even further in 2021.
-In November of last year a spam focused update was rolled out with Google stating
+In November of last year, a spam-focused update was rolled out with Google stating

 “As part of our regular work to improve results, we’ve released a spam update to our systems.
 This November 2021 spam update should be fully rolled out within a week.
 We encourage sites to follow our best practices for Search:”